 The free light installation at LACMA (Los Angeles County Museum of Art) was one of my favourite things to do in LA.
 I recommend visiting at dusk, to get photos with the lights on and off.
 We spent a long time taking photos here, but we did get some gems.
 Please see my new profile photo on the right there 🙂

-It may be a cliché thing to do, but I do like Santa Monica Pier.
+It may be one of the most cliché things to do in LA, but I do like Santa Monica Pier.
 You don’t have to spend a lot of time here.
 Just walk up the pier and see the sights, like the colourful ferris wheel and Route 66 marker.

 Although most people do ride between the two beaches, we did it on foot.
 I didn’t mind because it meant I could take more photos, and it was such a nice day for a walk (says the girl who got majorly sunburnt).
 Venice Boardwalk is tacky, as most locals will tell you.
 BUT, just saying, the Venice Beach jumpers that are sold in many of the stores are SO soft.
 I have bought one both times and it’s like walking around in pajamas.
 A little insider tip for you.